JonathanDussot/boardgamers/README.md

 #### Games page:

-- Wireframe of my Games page containing list of games.
+- Wireframe of my Games page containing search bar and list of games.

 ![Game page](src/images/wireframe-gamespage.png)

 #### Game page:

-- Wireframe of my Game page.
+- Wireframe of my Game page with the total count of likes, reviews and ratings just below the description.

 ![Wireframe of Game page](src/images/wireframe-gamepage.png)